|

 The

-Fifties ushered in a new era with wrestlers like Gorgeous
+Fifties ushered in a new era with wrestlers like

-type of competitor replete with exotic apparel and
+a more extravagant type of competitor replete

-to the variety provided by the new type wrestlers
+by the new type wrestlers and the tactics

-being climbing attendances.
-Some of the wrestlers
+attendances.
+Some of the wrestlers who appeared

-who appeared were; World Champion, Lou Thesz, Ricky
+were; World Champion, Lou Thesz, Ricky Waldo,

-Waldo, Ski Hi Lee, Chief Big Heart, King Kong ( Emile
+Ski Hi Lee, Chief Big Heart, King Kong ( Emile

 Czaja ), Great Zorro, Primo Carnera, Danny McShain,